Vertical garden made from recycled grocery store pallets

-The future of gardening is looking up and it’s vertical, not horizontal.
-Vertical gardens are becoming a growing trend as savvy gardeners with limited space look for new ways to enjoy the outdoors.
-Additionally, modern tools and techniques are making these structures easy to install and maintain almost anywhere.
-Many of my clients are adding green walls to their homes and reaping their benefits all year long.
+The future of gardening is looking up!
+Vertical gardens are becoming a growing trend as savvy gardeners look to maximize small spaces.
+And modern tools and techniques are making these structures easier than ever to install and maintain.
+These days, many of my clients are adding green walls to their homes and reaping their benefits all year long.

 At its most basic level, a vertical garden is a garden attached to either an exterior or interior wall.
 It can be composed of plants rooted in soil and suspended in containers from a grid.